pimlie/node-memwatcher/README.md

 #### `graphOnGC` _boolean_ (false)

 If true then the graph is updated when a stats event is received from node-memwatch.
-The graph is updated every 1 second, to match that interval we will add the metrics by default also every second.
-But as gc stats might not be available, we use `v8.getHeapStatistics` for that.
-This gives us a nice resolution, but this method returns actual heap statistics (as in, there might be data which node could release but just hasnt yet).
-If you are hunting down a memory leak, the heap usage just after the gc has run gives you a better understanding of your app's memory usage (with a lower resolution as trade off)
+The graph is updated every 1 second, to match that interval we add the metrics by default also every second.
+As gc stats might not be available, we use `[v8.getHeapStatistics](https://nodejs.org/api/v8.html#v8_v8_getheapstatistics)` to retrieve the stats.
+This gives us a nice resolution, but this method returns actual heap statistics (as in, there might be memory which node could release but just hasnt yet).
+When you are hunting down a memory leak, the heap usage just after the gc has run gives you a better understanding of your app's memory usage (with a lower resolution as trade off)

 #### `averages` _boolean_ (false)